-7-Day Diet Plan for High Blood Pressure DASH Guide 2026
+7-Day Diet Plan for High Blood Pressure DASH Guide 2026 to Lower BP Naturally

 Doctors often call it the gold standard because it follows the NIH recommended diet and aligns with American Heart Association guidelines.
 It focuses on whole grains and fiber, lean protein sources, and potassium-rich foods.
 At the same time, it reduces processed foods and sodium and respects the sodium intake limit (1500 mg / 2300 mg).
-Let’s explore how this structured weekly meal plan for hypertension works in real life.
+Let’s explore how this structured weekly Free meal plan for high blood pressure for hypertension works in real life.

 High blood pressure happens when the force of blood against artery walls stays too high.
 Doctors measure it using systolic and diastolic pressure.
 A normal reading is around 120 over 80.
 Stage 1 hypertension begins at 130 over 80.
 Over time, pressure damages arteries and raises heart disease risk reduction concerns.